-Google has updated their Google Earth “Timelapse” feature, so anyone can see the changes on the Earth’s surface over 33 years.
-It’s mesmerizing to see how much the city has changed over the past few decades.
+Google has updated its Google Earth Timelapse feature, so anyone can see the changes on the Earth’s surface over 35 years, and it’s mesmerizing to see how much the city has changed over the past few decades.

 - 1985: Ground breaks on Chrysler car factory at Torbram and North Park